CUH Logo

 Non-urgent advice: Helping yourself or supporting a loved one

 • We provide patients on the Major Trauma pathway with a Major Trauma pack.
-This contains information sheets on strategies to help you manage anxiety and flashbacks.
+This contains information on strategies to help you manage anxiety and flashbacks.
+Please see the “useful resources” section below, as well as practical suggestions below on what you can do to help psychological recovery in the early days after a traumatic event.

 • You may find that you or your loved one doesn’t want to discuss what happened at first and this is ok.
 When you do feel ready, it helps to talk about your experiences with someone you trust.
 Allow yourself to express your feelings about what has happened.